 A Cargo Van ($21,800) is also available, with more rudimentary air conditioning and audio, no back seats, no carpet, skinnier tires, lower-line exterior trim than the Express model.

-Safety features that come standard on all models include dual front airbags, front side airbags, driver knee airbag, all-row curtain side airbags, tire-pressure monitor, four-wheel-disc ABS with brake assist, traction control, and electronic stability control.
-Options include a rearview camera, rear obstacle detection, and the Rear Cross Path and Blind Spot Alert.
+Safety features include dual front airbags, front side airbags, driver knee airbag, all-row curtain side airbags, active front headrests, tire-pressure monitor, four-wheel-disc ABS with brake assist, traction control, and electronic stability control.
+Options include a rearview camera, rear park assist, Rear Cross Path and Blind Spot Alert.
 All-wheel drive is not available.

 - Biggest automotive sales disappointments